jonnybojangles/youtube-widget/README.md

 - [ ] Update or write own localstorage provider I would like to see expire dates built into the system (could be built into the key as wel)
 - [x] Added error CSS
 - [ ] Added created with easter egg playlist
+- [ ] Stringify the CSS and bring it in with JS to reduce server requests and repaint